IgorGubin/SseExample/README.md

 > Working with real files is simulated since the main goal of the example was to test the functionality of using sse within a specific client session, for which the GET method on the server, participating in sse, accepts the sessionId parameter.

-Additionaly, in example demonstrates the using of a conveyor of items that implementing pattern Producer\Consumer, and the using of the Channel class to map events from different places in the application code to queue of concrete sуssion used in controller SSE GET method.
+Additionaly, in example demonstrates the using of a conveyor of items that implementing pattern Producer/Consumer, and the using of the Channel class to map events from different places in the application code to queue of concrete sуssion used in controller SSE GET method.